-Tutor Periods
+Tutorial Periods

-For Years 8 - 10, one period per fortnight (55 minutes) will be spend with their Tutor.
-This is an important time for the students to meet as a group and time for the Tutor to spend quality time with individual students as the need arises, and creates an opportunity for the Tutor to address pastoral or academic matters specific to the tutor group.
+All students will spend one period per fortnight (55 minutes) with their Tutor.
+This is an important opportunity for the students to meet as a group and for the Tutor to spend quality time with individual students as the need arises.
+It provides an opportunity for the Tutor to address pastoral or academic matters specific to the tutor group.